Funny: Pokémon Gold and Silver

 Guide Words: Why is it doing warm-up stretches?

-Because the other player character, Lyra if you chose Ethan and vice versa, appears around Johto, we get this at the Day Care Center on Route 34.
+- Because the other player character, Lyra if you chose Ethan and vice versa, appears around Johto, we get this gem:

-As mentioned, the moment when your rival strips you out of your Team Rocket uniform.
+- As mentioned, the moment when your rival strips you out of your Team Rocket uniform.
 The Player Character, who usually acts like a Heroic Mime and doesn't respond to the things around them at all, even turns around to face the wall in a desperate effort to keep their rival from blowing their cover.
 It's equally funny and adorable, especially if you had realized something about the scene.
 If you assume that Ethan/Lyra weren't wearing their clothes under that uniform, they weren't turned to the wall to keep their cover but for modesty.
 And if that's the case, their clothes might still be in the booth in the underground.
 Which means the first half of the Radio Tower assault was a Full-Frontal Assault.
 No wonder Team Rocket is so incompetent through it!
 And also explains "why so serious" for Silver.
 That's just a bad day for our heroes...

-If the player chooses Totodile as their starter, that means Silver, naturally, goes for the grass-type Chikorita...which is a green plush dinosaur with pink petals.
-Maybe it's just this troper, but the mental image of Silver's reaction when he discovered what 'mon he stole is hilarious.
+- If the player chooses Totodile as their starter, that means Silver, naturally, goes for the grass-type Chikorita...which is a green plush dinosaur with pink petals.
+One can imagin Silver's reaction when he discovered what 'mon he stole.